List of Game & Watch games: Mickey Mouse

 Mickey Mouse was released in the Wide Screen series on October 9, 1981, and in the Panorama series on February 28, 1984.
-It is a single-screen single-player game.
+It is a single-screen single-player game and the first Game & Watch to feature a Disney character.
+There are two different versions:

 In the Wide Screen version, the player controls Mickey Mouse whose task is to catch eggs as they roll down four slopes, two on either side of the screen.
 If an egg is dropped, it lands on the floor and is registered as a miss.
 The eggs roll faster as the total caught count increases, but temporarily slow down upon reaching multiples of 100.
 The misses are reset at 200 and 500 caught eggs.
 Missing three eggs between resets will end the game.
 Periodically, Minnie Mouse peers out of the window; if Mickey misses an egg while Minnie is present onscreen, the miss counts as half and the egg releases a chick who walks away off screen.
 This half-miss is displayed as a blinking miss symbol.
 In Game A eggs roll from three of four slopes, the inactive slope depends on the current miss count.
-In Game B eggs roll from all four slopes, the number and rate of descent of eggs is higher than in Game A. The gameplay is similar to Egg.
+In Game B eggs roll from all four slopes, the number and rate of descent of eggs is higher than in Game A. The gameplay is similar to Egg which was only released outside of Japan, while Mickey Mouse was released in Japan and a few European countries.

 The Panorama version is completely different, where the player controls Mickey Mouse, who is performing acrobatics in a circus.
 The player must move Mickey left and right to catch batons, whilst avoiding flaming torches.
 The speed the objects fall increases upon the total score closing in on multiples of 100.
 If the player misses a baton or touches a flaming torch, a life is lost.
 After three lives are lost, the game ends.
 Once the player reaches 300 points, all misses are cancelled.
 If the player has no misses, they will receive double points until the next miss.
 The gameplay is similar to Donkey Kong Circus.